rafael-s-santos/coffee_machine/README.md

 6. ### Check if the transaction was successful?
    - Check if the user inserted enough money to buy the selected drink.
 For example, the latte costs $2.50, but they inserted only $0.52, and after counting the coins, the program should say "Sorry, not enough money.
 Money refunded."
    - But if the user inserted enough money, the cost of the drink will be added to the machine as profit, and this will be reflected the next time the "report" is triggered.
-For example,
+For example:

      ```
      Water: 100ml
      Milk: 50ml